 I found INSAID is the best, as compared to the other online programs.
 INSAID’s curriculum is way ahead than what other institutes are providing.

 I would also want to mention one of the faculty members here, Birsa.
 He took classes for Data Visualization and EDA and ML foundation.
 Decision tree and anomaly detection were few topics that he taught us.
 The way he illustrated the example of recommendation engine was quite engaging.

-Siboli: GitHub profile is very important.
+Siboli: Having a GitHub profile is very important.
 I have uploaded a project and am constantly working towards polishing my profile.

-Siboli: Data leaders have a roadmap kind of thing; clear vision of what they want to do, say, in the next five years.
+Siboli: Data Leaders have a road map; a clear vision of what they want to do, say, in the next five years.
 These are highly knowledgeable people who have a keen inclination towards their domain and are interested in doing a lot for their area of expertise.
-Data leaders are the torchbearers.
+Data Leaders are the torchbearers.

 INSAID is doing best at clearing the basics to the students and ensuring that they understand it completely.